ballerina-platform/ballerina-distribution/examples/sftp-service-read/sftp_service_read.md

 # SFTP service - Read file

-The FTP service connects to a given SFTP server via the SFTP listener and receives file changes (additions, deletions) occurring in the SFTP server.
-An SFTP listener is created by giving the protocol, host-name and required credentials and the private key and gets attached to the FTP service.
+The `ftp:Service` connects to a given SFTP server via the `ftp:Listener` and receives file changes (additions, deletions) occurring in the SFTP server.
+A `ftp:Listener` with SFTP protocol is created by giving the protocol, host-name and required credentials and the private key and gets attached to the `ftp:Service`.
 Once connected, the `onFileChange` method is invoked with the remote file changes as a `ftp:WatchEvent`.
 Use this to listen to file changes occurring in a remote file system.

 ::: code sftp_service_read.bal :::